Reparse-dev/noctus-obsidian-theme/README.md

 Around that time I also started working on an obsidian snippet that would change the colors, functions, and similar of callout when putting in different callout (meta-) data, which has become a major function in this theme and has long surpassed the snippet since.
 I have added formats, like a timeline callout based on harr's [Timeline CSS](https://forum.obsidian.md/t/css-snippet-timeline-as-callout/93652) and more.

+### Installation

+As the theme is still a work in progress, it is not yet in the official Obsidian theme store; Thus, if you want it to be kept up to date, using the [BRAT Plugin by TfTHacker](https://github.com/TfTHacker/obsidian42-brat) is recommended.

+#### Steps

+1. Install the BRAT plugin from the obsidian plugin store
+2. Enable it and go into the options
+3. Below "Beta themes list", press "Add beta theme" and paste this repository's link into it (`https://github.com/Reparse-dev/noctus-obsidian-theme`)
+4. Press "Add theme" and presto- it's done!
+Enjoy the Noctus Obsidian Theme ^-^

 ### Features

 1. Usage of Oklch instead of RGB: Allows more precise gradients and more modular coloring.